pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

-It can be helpful to evaluate whether or not each column with missing values can have a missing or null value.
-In this case, it doesn't make sense for a basketball player to be missing a position (guard, forward, center), since every player will be assigned a position on their team.
+It can be helpful to evaluate whether or not each column with missing values should have a missing or null value.
+In this case, it doesn't make much sense for a basketball player to be missing a position (guard, forward, center), since every player is assigned a standard position on their team.
 Knowing that, we can assume that our current dataset is missing these values in error, and the entries should be updated.

 We'll be using an external data source to look up the correct positions for each of these players.
 If there were more rows with a missing Position value, then we might acquire another dataset and combine it with the current one.
 However, there are only four rows here, so we'll look up the values manually.

-You can use several external data sources, but here's an example using ESPN's website.
-Search for the player's name and school to pull up their page (for example, [Ally Becki at Ball St.](https://www.espn.com/womens-college-basketball/player/_/id/4900609/ally-becki)).
-On this page, you can see the player's team, class, height, jersey number, as well as a `G` (for Guard).
+You can use several external data sources, but here's an example using [ESPN's website](https://www.espn.com/womens-college-basketball/).
+Search for the player's name and school to pull up the player's individual page (for example, [Ally Becki at Ball St.](https://www.espn.com/womens-college-basketball/player/_/id/4900609/ally-becki)).
+On this page, you can see the player's team, class, height, jersey number, as well as a `F`, `C`, or `G` for the position (in this example, the position is listed as `G` for Guard).

 ![Manually look up a player's position](./data_images/ncaa_wbb_player_data_missing_position.png "Manually look up a player's position")